Mersorcium/mersorcium.github.io/category/1-events.md

 ---

 ---
-**October 25 2022**
+**Online Seminar**

+## October 25 2022

-[Online Seminar] Interactions between Hg compounds and cyanobacteria: from the uptake to biotransformations and effect of thiol-containing ligands
+*Title*: Interactions between Hg compounds and cyanobacteria: from the uptake to biotransformations and effect of thiol-containing ligands

 *Speaker*: Cossart Thibaut (Geneva University, Switzerland)